AyeshaTalha/ServerlessWebApplication/README.md

 <img src="https://imgur.com/srGDfkU.png" height="80%" width="80%">
 <br />

 7. Next, we must Enable CORS (Cross Origin Resourse Sharing) so that our website can interact with the lamda function.
 To do so, click on the POST method and from Actions menu select Enable CORS.
 Click on Deploy API to deploy and enter the Deployment stage as dev.
+Copy the Invoke URL and keep it handy.
+We will be using it later.
 <p align="center">
 <img src="https://imgur.com/SItVLAs.png" height="80%" width="80%">
 <br />